 Another study done on 200 subjects was less severe.
 The participants reduced their calorie intake by 12 percent.
 The results were reduced risk factors for diabetes, heart disease, and stroke.

 Intermittent Fasting vs. Counting Calories

 When it comes to comparing fasting to counting calories, many people have strong opinions.
 You may hear things like: “don’t bother counting calories” and “counting calories will slow down your metabolism”.
 In fact, intermittent fasting, as I mentioned already, is a form of calorie restriction.
-That being said, most people lose weight with intermittent fasting without counting calories because it regulates your appetite.
+That being said, most people lose weight with intermittent fasting without counting calories because it regulates their appetite.
 That’s why intermittent fasting works so well!
-For many, it’s more sustainable than calorie restriction because a sustained calorie deficit requires too much will power.
+For many, it’s more sustainable than calorie restriction because a sustained calorie deficit requires too much willpower.

 Intermittent Fasting With Counting Calories